algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_github_actions-True_deployment_language-typescript/README.md

 ### Continuous Integration

-  This project uses [GitHub actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, see the `.github/workflows` folder for details.
+  This project uses [GitHub actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, which are located in the  `.github/workflows` folder.

 #### Setting up GitHub for CI/CD workflow and Testnet deployment